Ph-IRES/workshop_data-analysis/statistics/model_fitting/fixed_models_binom/README.md

 It is especially important to identify the correct statistical distribution for your **response variable**, so the plots above can be used to help with identifying the correct distribution family for that.

-Here are some rules of thumb:
+Here the rule of thumb is:
 * Binomial
 	* if your unit of observation falls into one of two categories, such as Male or Female, then your data is binomial
 	* percentage and proportion data that can be converted to count data is binomial